valentinEutrope/documentation/README.md

 # documentation
-réuni différentes notes, doc techniques où tips
+Notes, technicals doc or tips for dev